SchlossLab/Tomkovich_Vendor_XXXX_2020/README.md

 Rscript code/class._60-40_analysis.R
 Rscript code/class_interpretation.R
 ```
-Make plots comparing cross-validation and test AUROCs for classification models generated from 3 different types of input data (bacterial families from Day -1, 0, and 1) and make plots to interpret which families are contributing to the 3 models.
+Make plots comparing cross-validation and test AUROCs for classification models generated from 3 different types of input data (bacterial families from Day -1, 0, and 1) and supplemental tables of the top 20 taxa that were contributing to the 6 models.
 ```
 Rscript code/class._family_analysis.R
 Rscript code/class_interpretation_family.R